OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/03-Testing_for_Privilege_Escalation.md

 ## Summary

 This section describes the issue of escalating privileges from one stage to another.
-During this phase, the tester should verify that it is not possible for a user to modify his or her privileges or roles inside the application in ways that could allow privilege escalation attacks.
+During this phase, the tester should verify that it is not possible for a user to modify their privileges or roles inside the application in ways that could allow privilege escalation attacks.

 Privilege escalation occurs when a user gets access to more resources or functionality than they are normally allowed, and such elevation or changes should have been prevented by the application.
 This is usually caused by a flaw in the application.
 The result is that the application performs actions with more privileges than those intended by the developer or system administrator.